EHasselgren/MoneyTracker/README.md

 We can sort by transaction type and order the list in various ways.

-Saves and loads to file and we can print our data to a new file we create in the program.
+Saves and loads to file and we can print our data to a new file we create in the program (gets saved in yourfolder/MoneyTracker\bin\Debug\net8.0.).

 Built using C# and spectre.console library.